 A person may also die because of a defective product.
 It could be a remote control drone that was a Christmas gift and exploded during first use or an oven that caused a fire in the house during hectic holiday preparations… or even a vehicle with faulty brakes that resulted in a fatal car accident.

-In these cases, product liability may apply, and the manufacturers, distributors, and sellers may be held liable for a wrongful death.
+In these cases, product liability may apply, and the manufacturers, distributors, and sellers may be held liable for wrongful death.

 Those drunk drivers we warned you about above not only smash into other cars but also hit-and-run pedestrians and ram into bus stops, causing severe injuries or fatalities in pedestrians.